neutronplsr/arch-installer/README.md

 # livova-arch-installer
-a short script to install all the things i like on fresh arch installs, including fonts
+a short script to install all the things i like on fresh arch installs, including fonts. very incomplete.

+arguments:
+  gnome: installs gnome
+  qtile: installs qtile